 Cook them differently

 Not many people get giddy when they’re faced with steamed cauliflower.
-Your toddler might be more inclined to eat her veggies if the veggies have been baked, stir-fried, roasted, or grilled.
-If your toddler has favorite styles, ask her if she wants to choose how the veggies get cooked.
+Your toddler might be more inclined to eat his veggies if the veggies have been baked, stir-fried, roasted, or grilled.
+If your toddler has favorite styles, ask him if he wants to choose how the veggies get cooked.
 You can also play around with different flavoring and cooking styles; it’s entirely possible your toddler just has a more complex palate.

 Add to something delicious